AEM Components

 Teaser Component

 The Teaser is a robust container that organizes several pieces of content.
-It can include Image, Title, and/or Text components, and can include links to further content or other actions.
+It can include icons, Image, Title, and/or Text components, and can include links to further content or other actions.

 There are five Teaser variations: the Basic Teaser, the Section Header Teaser, the Icon Teaser, the Informational Teaser, and the Feature Teaser.
 All are similar in purpose and use, with different styling options available to best suit an author’s needs.